7 Ways People Misuse Their Inhalers

 If you drop your inhaler, or it hasn’t been used in 2 weeks, you must prime it.
 This varies by brand, but most manufacturers recommend priming your inhaler by spraying the inhaler 1-4 puffs BEFORE you use it.
 You may need to look up your brand of inhaler and see how many puffs you need to spray to prime it.
 This makes sure you get the right amount of medication.

 You must shake your inhaler to mix the medicine and propellant.
 Kind of like how you shake up a can of spray paint before you use it.

 4. Not exhaling BEFORE your use your inhaler

 You need to breathe out first so there’s room in your lungs to take a nice deep breath and inhale all that lovely medicine.

-Best practice recommends using a spacer (tube like device) that attaches to your inhaler.
+Best practice recommends using a spacer (tube-like device) that attaches to your asthma inhaler.
 You spray your inhaler into the spacer/holding chamber which will “hold” the medicine until you breathe it in.
 It can be easier for people that can’t coordinate when to spray the inhaler and when to breathe in.
-(I have no coordination - in fact I can hardly chew gum and walk at the same time!
+(I have no coordination - in fact, I can hardly chew gum and walk at the same time!
 So I use a spacer.)

 Have you ever heard of thrush?
-It’s a nasty fungal infection on the tongue.
+It’s an uncomfortable fungal infection on the tongue.
 Your tongue can turn white and can get red spots on it which can bleed.
 Food may also taste a little “off.”
 Controller inhalers are made with a yeast base, so if you don’t rinse your mouth out, you can get thrush.

 Good technique is so important to make sure you are getting ALL of the medicine you need!